-On the advice of the Selection Committee, unsuccessful candidates will be notified by the Manager, Human Resources or designate and all applications will be maintained in that office.
+On the advice of the Selection Committee, unsuccessful candidates will be notified by the Assistant Vice President of Human Resources or designate and all applications will be maintained in that office.
 The Union is to have access to job application files which will be maintained for a minimum of three (3) months from the date the position was commenced.